bahrus/xtal-method/README.md

-This package also contains a second custom element, xtal-inline-method, which allows us to define the renderer (and even the input) inline.
+This package also contains a second custom element, xtal-im-ex, which allows us to define the renderer (and even the input) inline.

 For example, here we see an untagged literal template, with no helper library, being used to set the innerHTML of the element: